TECHNOLOGY

 We have to pay our upstream provider for the bandwidth used.
 It is analogous to water and electricity.
 There’s a general operating cost and a usage cost.
 We could average all costs and charge each subscriber the same.
 That would mean the frugal or limited users would be subsidizing the profligate or extensive users.
 We prefer fairness and more transparent pricing.

-Can a business subscribe to a home plan, or can a residence use a business plan?
+Can a business subscribe to a “residential” plan, or can a residence use a “business” plan?

 Absolutely.
-Our plans are just guides to usage.
+Our plan descriptions are just guides to usage.
 If you prefer to fit within the other category, we are happy to oblige.

 Why does Kingdom Fiber charge for installation?

 As with our other pricing, we are transparent as to the real costs.
 Other companies hide their costs in long-range pricing and bundles and inceased costs after the initial promotional offering.
-To reduce your initial startup cost, though, we do subsidize installation costs to a certain extent,
+To reduce your initial startup cost, though, we do significantly subsidize installation costs.

 Why does Kingdom Fiber lease its equipment?